terraform-google-modules/terraform-example-foundation/3-networks/README.md

 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory)
 1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` (modify accordingly based on your current directory)
 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.
-1. Within each envs/ folder rename terraform.example.tfvars to terraform.tfvars and update the file with values from your environment and bootstrap.
+1. Rename common.auto.example.tfvars to common.auto.tfvars and update the file with values from your environment and bootstrap.
+1. Rename shared.auto.example.tfvars to shared.auto.tfvars and update the file with the target_name_server_addresses.
+1. Rename access_context.auto.example.tfvars to access_context.auto.tfvars and update the file with the access_context_manager_policy_id.
 1. Commit changes with `git add .` and `git commit -m 'Your message'`
 1. You will need only once to manually plan + apply the `shared` environment since dev, nonprod and prod depend on it.
     1. cd to ./envs/shared/
     1. Update backend.tf with your bucket name from the bootstrap step.
+    1. Run `terraform init`
     1. Run `terraform plan` and review output
     1. Run `terraform apply`
     1. If you would like the bucket to be replaced by cloud build at run time, change the bucket name back to `UPDATE_ME